-Ice cream is a big thing in Berlin.
-Every summer the demand for icy delight explodes and all the omnipresent cones bobbing in front of Berliners’ mouths can be summed up with Berlin’s very own mathematical equation (one which is a true as Pythagoras theorem here): Berlin + sun = ice cream.
+Ice cream is a big thing in Berlin and there are not many cities that offer a greater and wider selection of quality ice cream and gelato shops.
+Every summer the demand for the icy delights explodes and all the omnipresent cones bobbing in front of Berliners’ mouths can be summed up with Berlin’s very own mathematical equation (one which is a true as Pythagoras theorem here): BERLIN + SUN = ICE CREAM.

 “A gift from me to all you fellow ice-cream worshippers (with a cherry on top) to make the most out of every Berlin summer.”

-So now we’re all enjoying the crap out of our beloved, sun-soaked Berlin, I’m happy to present sixteen exceptional shops in Berlin that produce their own ice cream and who, to me, represent the very best ice cream you’ll find in Berlin right now.
-It’s a gift from me to all you fellow ice-cream worshippers (with a cherry on top) to help you make the most out of every Berlin summer.
+Now that we’re all enjoying the crap out of our beloved, sun-soaked Berlin, I’m happy to present 16 exceptional shops in Berlin who, to me, represent the very best ice cream you’ll find in Berlin right now.
+So my fellow ice-cream worshippers, without further ado, behold the very best way to make the most out of the Berlin summer.

 New in the Mitte ice cream market is Süßfein Berlin.
 A super cute shop on Brunnenstr. which opened in May.
 Although their Pistachio flavour (which comes with marzipan and nougat) left me with questions, elsewhere their walnut ice cream is pretty tasty, and they also have a tangy Lemon Tart flavour.
 The classics here all cost 1,40€ but you’ll need to pay 0.20 more for the ‘premium’ flavours, which is mostly worth it.